demo-hub/PinkGlobal420TelegramBot/README.md

 I have some ideas like:

-* Command to give how much time is left to the next 4:20
 * Command to give how much time is left to the next 4:20 in a specific city
 * Command to configure which city appears
 * Random city on the notification